Buuntu/fastapi-react/README.md

   dashboard
   - Using JWT authentication and login/redirects configured based on status codes
+  - Only superusers are able to access the react-admin dashboard
 - **JWT** authentication using OAuth2 and PyJWT

 ## Background